cstyan/adbDocumentation/README.md

     full file path, the mode of the file in decimal (0644 becomes 33188), `DATAnnnnTheFileData` where nnnn is the size of the file sending, each n is one byte.
-    - If your file is larger than 64k bits you just need to keep sending WRTE followed by another `DATA nnnnFileData` until you've sent all the file data.
+    - If your file is larger than 64k bits you just need to keep sending WRTE with file data followed by another `DATA nnnnFileData` until you've sent all the file data.
     - When we're sending the the packet containing the last of the file data we append `DONEnnnn` to the end of the packet, where `nnnn` is the creation time we want the file to have on the device.